Board of Directors

 Al Siano is a Greenfield native who worked in pharmaceutical sales with Parke-Davis and Johnson-Johnson.
 He is a former teacher and coach, and served as a lieutenant in the US Air Force.
 After retiring at age 60, Al and his wife, Mary, joined the Peace Corps and served in Romania.
 Al is a member of the Greenfield Town Council, and has taken an active role with local civic organizations, including serving on the Board of Directors of DIAL-SELF, and serving as President of the Lions Club.

 Leigh Youngblood, Executive Director, Leigh’s tenure began in 1994.
-Since then, Mount Grace has since grown from two to ten staff, and initiated and spun off the successful TerraCorps AmeriCorps program, which supports 20+ nonprofits working at the intersection of land conservation and urban agriculture.
-With its partners, Mount Grace has protected 34,000 acres since 1986, and actively manages 1,500 acres of forest land, three agricultural leases, and a commercial building lease with the Quabbin Harvest Food Co-op.
+Since then, Mount Grace has grown from two to ten staff and initiated and spun off the successful TerraCorps AmeriCorps program, which supports 20+ nonprofits working at the intersection of land conservation and urban agriculture.
+With its partners, Mount Grace has protected 35,000 acres since 1986, and actively manages 1,800 acres of land including forests, agricultural leases, and a commercial building lease with the Quabbin Harvest Food Co-op.
 Leigh’s application of a cooperative approach, both internally and externally, has led to many successful partnerships and innovative landscape-scale conservation projects with land trusts of all sizes, state agencies, and multi-level collaboratives.
-Leigh has served as an officer of the Mass Land Trust Coalition and is currently on the national Land Trust Alliance’s 16-member Conservation Defense Advisory Committee.
+Leigh has served as an officer of the Mass Land Trust Coalition and was appointed by Governor Deval Patrick to co-chair the Massachusetts Commission on Financing Forest Conservation in 2010.
 She played a key role in establishing the North Quabbin Regional Landscape Partnership in 1997, which continues to bring together diverse groups to protect strategic open space.
-Leigh has consulted on conservation projects in Oregon, New Hampshire, and Georgia. firstname.lastname@example.org
+Leigh has consulted on conservation projects in Oregon, New Hampshire, and Georgia.
+Since 2018, Leigh has served on the national Land Trust Alliance’s 16-member Conservation Defense Advisory Council. firstname.lastname@example.org